Codeventurer144/SQL-BI-Analysis/README.md

 ing.ing_price) AS s1;
 ```

-"s1" returns the same table so now I can query s1 to calculate the total cost of ingredients ordered or used so far by calculating the unit cost for each ingredient through the ingredient weight and price.
+The subquery **"s1"** returns the same table, allowing me to calculate the total cost of ingredients used so far.
+This is achieved by determining the unit cost of each ingredient based on its weight and price.
 ```SQL
 SELECT
 s1.item_name,